For Farmers and Growers . . .

 and elaborate dances for everything from joy to courtship.

-Page Photo Credits Cranes in flight over vibrant sky, Sandhill cranes "dancing" ritual, Sunset on the water with cranes / © Ryan Hagerty, Refuge water manager, Brian Greeves in a refuge corn field / USFWS, Refuge canyon view / USFWS, American black bear / USFWS, Greater roadrunner, New Mexico State Bird, Close-up of crane's face, All photos courtesy of USFWS unless otherwise noted.
+Page Photo Credits Cranes in flight over vibrant sky, Corn stalks in refuge field / USFWS, Sunset on the water with cranes / © Ryan Hagerty, Refuge canyon view / USFWS, American black bear / USFWS, Solo crane in flight, Farming on refuge crop fields / USFWS, Close-up of crane's face, All photos courtesy of USFWS unless otherwise noted.